Concessionary travel through the National Entitlement Card (NEC) is available to permanent Scottish residents where one

 Applying on the basis of age

 If you are aged 60 years and over, contact the SPT Travel Centre.

 Renewals are issued automatically by SPT.

 SPT will write to you, before the expiry date on your card, to request proof of your continued entitlement.
 If you do not hear from them you should contact your SPT Travel Centre.

-If you have moved address, it is essential that you contact SPT to let them know.
+If you move address, you must contact SPT to let them know.

 If your card is lost, stolen, or damaged, you should contact the SPT Travel Centre.